Skip to main content

 The news dashes hopes that the building would be reborn as a community or arts center.

-The El Rey will become a church again after sitting empty for a decade. | Source: Noah Berger/The Standard
+The El Rey will become a church again after sitting empty for a nearly decade. | Source: Noah Berger/The Standard

 But another church?

-Therese Poletti — preservation director for the Art Deco Society of California, which advocated for the theater to become a shared community space, and author of a book about the El Rey’s architect, Timothy L. Pflueger — said anything’s better than leaving the building to decay.
+Therese Poletti — preservation director for the Art Deco Society of California (opens in new tab), which advocated for the theater to become a shared community space, and author of a book about the El Rey’s architect, (opens in new tab)Timothy L. Pflueger (opens in new tab) — said anything’s better than leaving the building to decay.

 “It’s great that it won’t be an eyesore anymore,” she said.

-But with the opening of theaters in West Portal and Stonestown Mall siphoning audiences away, the El Rey’s movie attendance saw a steep decline in the 1970s.
+But with the opening of theaters in West Portal and Stonestown Mall siphoning audiences away, El Rey’s movie attendance saw a steep decline in the 1970s.

 Meanwhile, despite the addition of the original Gap Inc. store on the theater’s premises in 1967, disinvestment was taking its toll on the surrounding west Ocean Avenue corridor.
 Liquor stores opened where cafes and grocery stores folded.
-On a good night, the El Rey filled to a third of its capacity.
+On a good night, El Rey filled to a third of its capacity.

 COYOTE will present the second international Hookers’ Film Festival with over 40 films from multiple countries about prostitution, March 28-31 at El Rey Theater.

-The struggling venue became a place of worship when a Pentecostal congregation called A Place to Meet Jesus snapped it up in 1977.
-After nearly 40 years at the theater, where it also ran a school, the church left in 2017, leaving the place abandoned ever since.
+The struggling venue became a place of worship when a Pentecostal group called A Place to Meet Jesus snapped it up in 1977.
+After nearly 40 years at the theater, where it also ran a school, the congregation left in 2016 after the pastor bankrupted the church to finance a sci-fi film he reportedly described (opens in new tab) as “The 10 Commandments meets Star Wars.”
+The place has been abandoned ever since.

-Bittle framed The Father’s House acquisition as a continuation his church’s mission to serve.
+Bittle framed The Father’s House acquisition as a continuation of his church’s mission to serve.
 “May we never be content to sit in a sanctuary on a Sunday morning, securing our salvation among familiar faces when we know there are millions of people outside these doors that do not yet know Jesus,” he said.

 A man in a light suit speaks on stage in front of a large screen reading “LET THE PARTY BEGIN” with a crowd image, next to a glowing neon cross and drum set.

-The Father’s House SF pastor Tim Bittle addresses congregants during the church’s seventh anniversary service Sunday at the San Francisco Scottish Rite center on 19th Avenue. | Source: George Kelly/The Standard
+The Father’s House SF pastor Tim Bittle speaks Sunday at the San Francisco Scottish Rite Masonic Center. | Source: George Kelly/The Standard

 The announcement came as the centerpiece of what church leaders called the “worst-kept secret ever,” with a video presentation revealing the property purchase.
-The church plans to host a special service next weekend to share more details about the acquisition timeline, renovation plans, and the building’s history.
+The church plans to host a special service next weekend to share details about the acquisition timeline, renovation plans, and the building’s history.

-The renovation plans include converting the building’s west wing — currently an abandoned warehouse space — into a community center featuring a half-court basketball facility and after-school tutoring programs.
+The renovation plans include converting the west wing — currently an abandoned warehouse space — into a community center featuring a half-court basketball facility and after-school tutoring programs.

 The church also plans to restore retail spaces that previous owners intended for commercial lease, repurposing them instead for a children’s ministry and community outreach.

-At an after-party on Sunday not far from the church’s ministry center in Lakeside Village, congregants Rachel and Tim Marasigan processed the news over chicken tacos and quesadillas.
+At an after-party Sunday not far from the church’s ministry center in Lakeside Village, congregants Rachel and Tim Marasigan processed the news over chicken tacos and quesadillas.

 “He said to me, ‘We’ll be your step-home until you feel like you’re in a real home.’
 I feel like today was the culmination of that.
 I feel like this is my real home now,” she said.

-The historic art deco El Rey Theater can be seen from the quiet neighborhoods nearby. | Source: Manuel Orbegozo for The Standard
+The art deco landmark can be seen from nearby neighborhoods. | Source: Manuel Orbegozo for The Standard

 “I think a whole section of Ocean Avenue is starting to pick up and get a little bit more lively,” Ramos said.
 “I think it could have a huge impact, especially to help build the community.”